sdclibbery/Esp32DmxSpiController/README.md

  ??? control should set target palette position, and it fades to that?
 1. Scroll: Scroll whatever is currently showing.
 Control does nothing, smooth is scroll pos.
 2. Fizzle: Whatever is currently showing, fizzle it down through the palette.
 Control does nothing, smooth is fizzle time.
- ??? control should set target palette position, and it fades to that?
+ ??? control should set target palette position, and it fizzles to that?

 ### Full strip
 10. Solid: Blend entire strip through the palette based on control, smoothing applies a curved palette profile